archiebenn/BIOLM0051_analysis/README.md

 - Python 3.12+
   _(Tested with 3.12.3)_

-A virtual environment is recommended to ensure reproducibility
+Setting up the virtual environment below is recommended to ensure reproducibility

 ### Setting up Environment
 - Clone this repo onto your local machine and navigate into this directory.